KevinVerlinde/RT_Data/README.md

 # RT_Data

-This contains the data sets used in our DBMS comparison
+This repo contains both the Large (1 500 000 records) and the Small (30 000 records) datasets used in the research we conducted